Maritsa V. Poros

-Maritsa V. Poros specializes in migration and refugees, social networks, and inequalities.
+Maritsa V. Poros specializes in migration and refugees, social networks, gender, and inequalities.
 Her work has addressed the role of migrant networks in shaping labor market processes, the formation and influence of ethnic communities, and migrant mobilization in southern Europe.
 In 2011, Stanford University Press published her book, Modern Migrations: Gujarati Indian Networks in New York and London and in 2014 she co-authored Key Concepts in Migration, published with SAGE.
 She received her Ph.D. from Columbia University in 2001 and joined the Department of Sociology at City College in 2006 after holding previous posts at the Illinois Institute of Technology and the U.S. Census Bureau.
 She taught Refugee Studies at the University of East London and is appointed in Sociology at the Graduate Center of CUNY.

 B.A.
 Goucher College; M.A., Ph.D.
 Columbia University